 - Abstracts of the proposed articles (five or six articles and editorial introduction).

 - Brief author biographies for contributors and editors.

-Once a proposal has been accepted, guest editors will be responsible for the timely online submission of the articles, which will be subject to the normal IPSR double-blind review process.
+Once a proposal has been accepted, guest editors will be responsible for the timely online submission of the articles, which will be subject to the normal IPSR double-anonymize review process.

 1.2.3 Meta Analyses

 IPSR welcomes the submission of meta analyses (state-of-the art surveys of key developments) in specific disciplinary area.
 These can be submitted on Scholar One and are subject to peer review.

 IPSR occasionally publishes research reports of no more than 6000 words.
 These report on particularly interesting findings of research projects without meeting all the requirements of a full research article.
 Such reports are subject to review.